redstoneblockchain/X-MAS-2020/help-a-santa-helper/README.md

 According to Gabies and trupples on Discord [this NSUCRYPTO paper]( https://cdn.discordapp.com/attachments/520005746457575435/789598299376189450/writeup-8.pdf) of theirs details the approach and the math that inspired this challenge.
-It feels slightly more convoluted than my solution above, but I haven't understood whether the problem tackled there is of more general nature.
+It feels slightly more convoluted than my solution above, but I haven't put in the effort to understand whether the problem tackled there is of a more general nature.